Superconvergence of differential structure for finite element methods on perturbed surface meshes: Superconvergent gradient recovery on deviated surfaces

 \end{lemma} \begin{proof} Recall \eqref{eq:local_gradient} for the definition of gradient in the local parametric domain, particularly, we take the local parametric domain to be $\tau_{h,j}$.
 Then we have for every $j\in J_h$ the following estimates

-Using the estimate \eqref{eq:geometric_error2} from Proposition \ref{prop:appr_manifolds} and the fact that $\tilde{\f r}_{\tau_{h,j}}$ is regular thus $\partial \tilde{\f r}_{\tau_{h,j}}$ and its inverse are uniformly bounded, we derive the following:
+Using the estimate \eqref{eq:geometric_error2} from Proposition \ref{prop:appr_surfaces} and the fact that $\tilde{\f r}_{\tau_{h,j}}$ is regular thus $\partial \tilde{\f r}_{\tau_{h,j}}$ and its inverse are uniformly bounded, we derive the following:

 We go back to \eqref{eq:ineq_lem_4.2} with the above estimate.
-Then \eqref{eq:inter_estimate1} is proven by summing over all the index $j\in J_h$ and taking the square root. \end{proof}
+Then \eqref{eq:inter_estimate1} is proven by adding all the terms of $j\in J_h$ and taking the square root. \end{proof}

 Now we are ready to show the superconvergence of the gradient recovery on $\manifold_h$, which is considered to be an answer to the open question in \cite{WeiChenHuang2010}. \begin{theorem} Let Assumption \ref{ass:irregular} hold, and $u\in W^{3,\infty}(\manifold)$ be the solution of \eqref{eq:var_laplace}, and $u_h$ be the solution of \eqref{eq:d_var_laplace}.
-Then
+Then using the isoparametric gradient recovery scheme in Algorithm \ref{alg:isop_gradient}, we have